-If you want maximum ROI from your leadership development investment, know that many factors drive the impact of an organizational leadership development initiative.
-We offer these 7 key recommendations that can help ensure success.
+If you want maximum impact from your organizational leadership development investment, know that many factors drive ROI.
+We offer these 7 key recommendations that can help your organization ensure lasting and meaningful success.

 There are ways to scale and accelerate leadership development across large populations.
 Consider: Can senior leaders or HR facilitators take on the role of the trainer in programs?
 Can you use blended or online leadership development tools?
 Could you license instructional materials and deliver programs with internal trainers?
-Asking yourself these questions may help you leverage the resources you already have, and you can partner with a trusted provider to access leadership development tools and training materials to support your in-house development initiatives.
+Asking yourself these questions may help you leverage the resources you already have, and you can partner with a trusted provider to support and maximize your internal leadership development initiatives.

 - Preparation stage: This involves everything that a participant will go through before the program begins, including pre-reading materials, pre-assessments, and even conversations with managers to determine the area of focus.

 - Engagement stage: This includes what happens during the training program itself.
 How can you create space for the participant to focus on their learning and disengage from their “day job”?

 - Application stage: How can you ensure that what’s taught lasts beyond the program?
 This includes following up with participants’ managers, creating accountability partners, facilitating application activities, and checking in on goals that were set during the program.